Dude, Where's My Car?: Critical response

-On Rotten Tomatoes, Dude, Where's My Car? has an approval rating of 17% based on reviews from 58 critics, with an average rating of 3.59/10.
-The site's critical consensus reads, "The movie isn't funny, the plot is too thin, and the production values feel more like a TV sitcom than a movie."
-On Metacritic, the film has a weighted average score of 30 out of 100, based on 17 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 The BBC Films review gave it 1 star, calling the film "a lame-brained travesty" and "intensely irritating", and Kutcher and Scott's routines "painfully unamusing".
 USA Today said: "Any civilization that can produce a movie this stupid probably deserves to be hit by famine and pestilence."
 The Chicago Tribune said: "At the end of 83 unmerciful minutes, audiences will be exclaiming, 'Dude, I can't believe I sat through that movie!?'" and the New York Post said that it was: "An almost chuckle-free mess, so amateurish and lame that the cast often has that embarrassed look you see on dogs given ridiculous haircuts."
 However, the New York Daily News did praise the "surprisingly sweet-natured pairing" of Kutcher and Scott.
 In 2014, Adam Boult of The Guardian listed the film as a "guilty pleasure", saying Kutcher and Scott were underrated as comedic performers and while the film overall was disjointed, it was nonetheless "packed with so many throw-away gags and Dadaist one liners it’s impossible to absorb them all in a single sitting".

 Box office

-The film opened at number 2 at the North American box office, grossing US$13.8 million in its opening weekend behind What Women Want, which opened at the top spot with US$33 million.
+The film opened at number 2 at the North American box office, grossing US$13.8 million in its opening weekend behind the Paramount Pictures release What Women Want, which opened at the top spot with US$33 million.
 Its overall gross came to $46 million in the US and $73.2 million in total worldwide from a $13 million budget.

-Home media
+Home media and rights

-The DVD was released on June 26, 2001, with 7 deleted and extended scenes, an audio commentary with Kutcher, Scott, and Leiner, a behind-the-scenes featurette, the music video for Grand Theft Audio's "Stoopid Ass", TV spots, and the theatrical trailer.
+The DVD was released on June 26, 2001, by 20th Century Fox Home Entertainment.
+This release included 7 deleted and extended scenes, an audio commentary with Kutcher, Scott, and Leiner, a behind-the-scenes featurette, the music video for Grand Theft Audio's "Stoopid Ass", TV spots, and the theatrical trailer.
 The VHS version was released on November 6, 2001.
-The film was later released on Blu-ray; the only special feature is the inclusion of the original theatrical trailer.
+In Australia (Region 4), it was released on VHS on September 26, 2001, by 20th Century Fox Home Entertainment South Pacific, with the DVD following in early 2002.
+In the United Kingdom (Region 2) it was released on home video on December 10, 2001.
+20th Century Fox Home Entertainment later released it on Blu-ray in 2008; the only special feature is the inclusion of the original theatrical trailer.

+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Dude, Where's My Car? was one of the films included in the deal.
+In the United States, Disney made it available on Hulu, which was one of the additional assets they acquired from Fox in the 2019 sale.
+It was also made available to stream on Disney+ in some international markets without Hulu.